 Granted, the federal and provincial governments, along with other organizations, have introduced a multitude of initiatives to solve the environmental problems in Pakistan.
 However, there is much more that needs to be done if we want our future generations to live in a world that at least has drinkable water, breathable air, tolerable weather, and edible produce.

 Environmental Protection Laws and Agencies in Pakistan

+In 1997, the government enacted the Pakistan Environmental Protection Act to safeguard, conserve, rehabilitate and improve the environment of the country through sustainable development measures such as pollution control.
 The Pakistan Environmental Protection Council, which was first established in 1984, was also reconstituted following the enactment of the 1997 legislation.
 Its main function is to supervise the implementation of the Pakistan Environmental Protection Act.

 Here are a few more agencies that deal with the ecological problems of Pakistan.

 - Pakistan Environmental Protection Agency

 - Energy Efficiency and Conservation Authority (formerly known as ENERCON)